Source Term Evaluation and Mitigation (STEM) Project

 • assessing the decomposition of iodine oxides by carbon monoxide and/or hydrogen, leading to the production of volatile iodine.

-Regarding ruthenium, experiments in more representative conditions than in STEM will be performed on simulations of ruthenium transport in the RCS.
-In particular, this means more representativity for the deposition surface, the use of stronger oxidising conditions characteristic of air radiolysis products (such as ozone and nitrous oxides) and the use of representative gaseous and/or aerosol “pollutants” (i.e. seed particles, silver aerosols, aerosol deposits) that could influence ruthenium behaviour.
+Regarding ruthenium, experiments in more representative conditions than in STEM were performed on simulations of ruthenium transport in the RCS.
+In particular, more representativity for the deposition surface, the use of stronger oxidising conditions characteristic of air radiolysis products (such as ozone and nitrous oxides) and the use of representative gaseous and/or aerosol “pollutants” (i.e. seed particles, silver aerosols, aerosol deposits) that could influence ruthenium behaviour was considered.

-STEM also has strong scientific links with the Behaviour of Iodine Project (BIP), including complementary objectives and many common partners.
+STEM had strong scientific links with the Behaviour of Iodine Project (BIP), including complementary objectives and many common partners.

 Participants

-STEM: Canada, Czech Republic, Finland, France, Germany, Korea and United States
+STEM: Canada, Czechia, Finland, France, Germany, Korea and United States

 STEM-2: Canada, Finland, France, Germany, Japan, Korea, Sweden, United Kingdom and United States.